 As you can see by the tables, our system had NO VIOLATIONS.
 We are proud that your drinking water meets or exceeds all Federal and State requirements.
-We have learned through our monitoring and testing that some constituents have been detected.
-The EPA has drinking water, but cannot control the variety of materials used in plumbing components.
+We have learned through our components associated with service lines and home plumbing.
+Algoma Utilities is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.